LFDT-Lockness/generic-ec/README.md

   Combining to fact that scalar is guaranteed to be modulo group order, it basically means that result of multiplication (non-zero point × non-zero scalar) is always a valid non-zero point.

-By saying "it's guaranteed" we mean that point or scalar not meeting above requirements cannot be constructed, as these checks are always enforced.
+Point or scalar not meeting above requirements cannot be constructed (in safe Rust), as these checks are always enforced.
 E.g. if you're deserializing a sequence of bytes that represents an invalid point, deserialization will result into error.

 ### `SecretScalar<E>`

 Sometimes your scalar represents some sensitive value like secret key, and you want to keep it safer.
-`SecretScalar<E>` is in-place replacement of `Scalar<E>` just for that!
-It enforces additional security by storing the scalar value on the heap, and erasing the value on drop.
+`SecretScalar<E>` is in-place replacement of `Scalar<E>` that enforces additional security by storing the scalar value on the heap, and erasing it on drop.
 Its advantage is that it doesn't leave any trace in memory dump after it's dropped (which is not guaranteed by regular `Scalar<E>`).

 But keep in mind that we can't control the OS which could potentially load RAM page containing sensitive value to the swap disk (i.e. on your HDD/SSD) if you're running low on memory.
 Or it could do any other fancy stuff.